 Paving, lighting, street trees and planting beds should be of high quality and should reinforce the amenity and visual quality of the pedestrian environment.
 Street trees and other large trees are to be planted in deep-root soil conditions.
 Existing large trees are to be retained (where possible).

-Figure 16: Section 9 Barton - Indicative landscape/streetscape
+Figure 25: Section 9 Barton - Indicative parking and access

 Public domain and off-site works